cpp-linter/cpp-linter-action/README.md

 - `ignore`
   - **Description**: Set this option with string of path(s) to ignore.
     - In the case of multiple paths, you can use a pipe character ('|') to separate the multiple paths.
-Multiple lines are forbidden as input to this option.
+Multiple lines are forbidden as an input to this option; it must be a single string.
     - This can also have files, but the file's relative path has to be specified as well.
     - There is no need to use './' for each entry; a blank string ('') represents the repo-root path (specified by the `repo-root` input option).
-    - Path(s) containing a space should be inside single quotes.
     - Submodules are automatically ignored.
+Hidden directories (beginning with a '.') are also ignored automatically.
-    - Prefix a path with a bang ('!') to make it explicitly not ignored - order of multiple paths does take precedence.
-The '!' prefix can be applied to submodules if desired.
+    - Prefix a path with a bang ('!') to make it explicitly *not* ignored - order of multiple paths does *not* take precedence.
+The '!' prefix can be applied to a submodule's path (if desired) but not hidden directories.
     - Glob patterns are not supported here.
 All asterick characters ('*') are literal.
   - Default: '.github'
 - `thread-comments`
   - **Description**: Set this option to false to disable the use of thread comments as feedback.
     - To use thread comments, the `GITHUB_TOKEN` (provided by Github to each repository) must be declared as an environment variable .
 See [Authenticating with the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)
   - Default: true

 ### Outputs